 4. DR Pro Tripod Mic Stand With Telescoping Boom

-Another great option in the mid-range tripod mic stand category, the DR Pro costs $69.99.
+Another great option in the mid-range tripod mic stand category is the DR Pro.

 Are there better stands available?